A hybrid Chebyshev-Tucker tensor format for approximation of multivariate functions: Applications to multi-particle modeling

 \subsubsection{\texorpdfstring{$O(\log N)$}{logN} scaling of the Tucker rank of the ChebTuck format}

-In this section, we demonstrate numerically that the Tucker rank of our mesh-free ChebTuck format of the long-range part of the total potential in the biomolecule scales logarithmically with the number of particles $N$, consistent with discussions in \cref{sec:cheb_tuck_error_cp_long_range} as well as the result for grid-based range-separated format as in \cite[Theorem 3.1]{benner2018range}.
-We consider the biomolecule in $d=3$ dimension with $N$ particles discretized on Cartesian grid with grid size $n = 2048$.
-For varying particle number $N = 100, \ldots, 600$ and Chebyshev degree $m = 3, 5, 9, \ldots, 1025$, we show the Tucker rank of the ChebTuck format with $\varepsilon = 10^{-7}$ RHOSVD truncation tolerance in \cref{tab:tucker_rank_total}.
-We can see that the Tucker rank grows only mildly with respect to the number of particles $N$.
+In this section, we demonstrate numerically that the Tucker rank of our mesh-free ChebTuck format of the long-range part of the total potential for truncated Fasciculin 1 fragments scales logarithmically with the number of particles $N$, consistent with discussions in \cref{sec:cheb_tuck_error_cp_long_range} as well as the result for grid-based range-separated format as in \cite[Theorem 3.1]{benner2018range}.
+We consider fragment systems in $d=3$ dimensions with $N$ atoms discretized on a Cartesian grid with size $n = 2048$.
+For varying fragment size $N = 100, \ldots, 600$ and Chebyshev degree $m = 9, \ldots, 1025$, we show the Tucker rank of the ChebTuck format with $\varepsilon = 10^{-7}$ RHOSVD truncation tolerance in \cref{tab:tucker_rank_total}.
+We can see that the Tucker rank grows only mildly with respect to the number of atoms $N$.
 To have a closer look at the actual behavior, we also plot the singular values of the mode-$2$ side matrices of the Chebyshev coefficient tensor ${\bf C}$ (which is in CP format by construction) for $m = 129$ in \cref{fig:svals_CRS_n_256_cheb_deg_129}.
 We can see that the singular values drop to the level of machine precision after the first few significant ones, which also explains the behavior of the middle plot in \cref{fig:chebfun3h_error}.

+This logarithmic-in-$N$ rank behavior is the key reason why the long-range stage can be represented by a moderate Chebyshev degree and a compact Tucker core, instead of carrying large full-grid objects into subsequent multilinear operations.
+The dramatic compression benefit is illustrated in \cref{tab:compression_ratio}, which reports explicit parameter counts at the practical working degree $m=129$.
+In all tested particle ranges, ChebTuck uses only about $1.0\%$--$1.4\%$ of the CP parameters, i.e., about $98.6\%$--$99.0\%$ savings, while preserving high accuracy (error at the level of $10^{-7}$ as shown throughout these experiments).
+From the same experiments, even for the much larger degree $m=1025$, the parameter savings remain above $90\%$, but $m=129$ is already sufficient for the target chemical-accuracy-level computations considered here.